ripu502/git-img-path/README.md

     	console.log(fileResult.indexjs);
     	}
 		helper();
-3. If the file in in main directory no folder, send the folder field empty
+3. If the file is in main directory, no sub folder

-	    gitImages('Username', 'Repo',  '')
+	    gitImages('Username', 'Repo')

 > ### NOTE
  >1.
 Repo Must be Public